browserengineering/book/book/graphics.md

     x += HSTEP
 ```

+I picked the magic numbers—13 and 18—by trying a few different values
+and picking one that looked most readable.
+In the [next
+chapter](text.md), we'll replace magic numbers with font metrics.

-Now the characters form a line from left to right, and individual
-characters are readable.
-But with an 800 pixel wide canvas and 13 pixels
+The text now forms a line from left to right.
+But with an 800 pixel
-per character, you can only fit about 60 characters.
-You need more than
+wide canvas and 13 pixels per character, one line only fits about 60
-that to read a novel, so we now need to *wrap* the text once we reach
+characters.
+You need more than that to read a novel, so we also need
-the edge of the screen:[^13]
+to *wrap* the text once we reach the edge of the screen:

 ``` {.python indent=8}
 for c in text: